Watercolor with distress markers is the focus for today’s Watercolor Wednesday post.

 Here is another look at the finished card.

-Finally, catch me next Wednesday for more tips on watercolor with stamping.
-That post is located at the following link, Watercolor with Sakura Koi and Heat Embossing.
+Finally, catch each Wednesday for more tips on watercolor with stamping.

 Thank you for visiting.
 Have a great day.